-CLEAR Coaching Model: explanation, questions and template
+CLEAR Coaching Model explained: the theory, the questions and a template

 What is the CLEAR Coaching Model?
+Theory and background

 The CLEAR Coaching Model is a transformational coaching model used among leaders and managers, for example in the business world.